GabrielBRDeveloper/MasterUI/docs/SETUP.md

 # Create a Hello World

-You can create a hello world:
+For make a simple hello world:

 ```java